cert-manager/website/content/en/docs/configuration/ca.md

 ## Deployment

-In order to create your CA issuer, you must first submit your CA certificate and singing private key to the Kubernetes API server so that cert-manager is able to retrieve them and sign certificates.
+In order to create your CA issuer, you must first submit your CA certificate and signing private key to the Kubernetes API server so that cert-manager is able to retrieve them and sign certificates.
 This secret should reside in the same namespace as the `Issuer`, or otherwise in the `Cluster Resource Namespace` in the case of a `ClusterIssuer`.
 The `Cluster Resource Namespace` is defaulted as